 Congratulations!
 You are now successfully registered and can use your SCC credentials to log into the web application.

-Through the web application: you will find this useful for browsing applications, getting artifact details, or configuring your account.
-You already saw that you can authenticate to the website using your username and password.
+You will find this useful for browsing applications, getting artifact details, or configuring your account.

 In this section we will deploy NGINX serving a Hello World page.
-Before following this guideline, make sure you have already created an access token and logged in to Application Collection with docker

 First, let’s open up the NGINX application details page to see what versions we can use: